 And while Garrett is often seen as a “sack artist,” Watt beats him in every defensive category including sacks (22.5 to 16, respectively).

-Garrett also appears to commit costly penalties in inopportune times of the game.
+Garrett also appears to commit costly penalties at inopportune times of the game.
 He and Jadeveon Clowney shared the title for most pre-snap penalties committed by the Browns defense in 2021, each with five.

 Often, Browns fans will make excuses for this kind of underwhelming play with claims that Garrett is double-teamed, triple-teamed, quadruple-teamed (borderline impossible), chipped and held by offensive linemen.
-However, this argument falls apart when realizing that every great pass rusher in the NFL is double teamed often.
-Quarterback is the highest valued position in modern sports; football teams have famously taken extra caution when addressing their offensive lines.
+However, this argument falls apart when realizing that every great pass rusher in the NFL is double-teamed often.
+Quarterback is the highest-valued position in modern sports; football teams have famously taken extra caution when addressing their offensive lines.
 Garrett’s only move seems to be a speed rush around the edge and lowering his shoulder.
 Whenever offensive tackles figure this out and take away his outside speed, forcing him inside, he becomes neutralized.
 We’re beginning to see this now.

 Maybe Garrett is perturbed by this underachieving in crucial games down the stretch.
 Maybe he has an extra chip on his shoulder because of how last season turned out.
 Nobody knows for sure.
 But Garrett only seems to care about posting videos of how much he’s deadlifting or putting up on the bench.
 The reality is that football is just as much a mental game as a physical one, and most importantly, a team sport.

 When he’s prevented from sacking the quarterback, he disappears.
 You will almost never see Garrett turn and burn, chasing down runners from the backside, unlocking from linemen, or blowing up screens for his teammates.